What is OpenCandy?

 While these aforementioned browsers in themselves aren’t malicious and are in no way considered malware, they were installed as a promotional tool and without the request of the user.
 Despite being mentioned within the EULA, advertisers are capitalizing on this since most users do not bother to read the agreements when installing a program.

 Image 7: Depiction of a scan performed by Tuneup Utilities.
-Scan detected that several areas on the test PC could be optimized/tuned up.
+The scan detected that several areas on the test PC could be optimized/tuned up.

-Image 8: After a scan was completed using the Tuneup Utilities program, I was given an option to buy the full version.
+Image 8: After a scan was completed using the Tuneup utility program, I was given an option to buy the full version.
 Nothing is wrong with this marketing strategy.
-In fact, most utility tools if not all, will scan your computer to detect treats or loop holes, but they won’t exactly allow you to fix those problems unless you buy the full version.
-It’s not unfair, it’s just business.
+In fact, most utility tools if not all will scan your computer to detect threats or loopholes, but they won't exactly allow you to fix those problems unless you buy the full version.
+It's not unfair, it's just business.

 Programs installed during the installation of OpenCandy include:

-- Web Companion: Developed by Lavasoft, Web Companion is said to be an application that serves as a security defence for your Internet browsers by preventing unauthorized changes (see image below)
+- Web Companion: Developed by Lavasoft, Web Companion is said to be an application that serves as a security defense for your Internet browsers by preventing unauthorized changes (see image below)